 "Christmas in England is the toughest time.

 "It's very hard to recover for the rest of the season.
 After a long season without a break, it's also a big question of your mental strength.
-That's the difference for players in Germany - they have 10 or 14 days off to recharge the batteries.
+That's the to recharge the batteries.